-Thanks to a wide range of funding sources including government and private donors, pediatric ENT research at Mass.
+Thanks to a wide range of funding sources, including government and private donors, pediatric ear, nose, and throat (ENT) research at Mass.
 Eye and Ear has resulted in significant breakthroughs and innovations that have advanced medical and surgical treatment.

-Continuing Medical Education is another focus of the Division.
-Harvard Medical School sponsored courses have been given for attending level physicians both in primary care as well as in otolaryngology.
+- Continuing Medical Education: Harvard Medical School sponsored courses have been given for attending level physicians, both in primary care as well as in otolaryngology.

-A one or two year fellowship is offered in pediatric otolaryngology directed by Dr. Christopher Hartnick.
+- Pediatric Otolaryngology Fellowship: Directed by Dr. Christopher Hartnick, we offer a one- or two-year fellowship in pediatric otolaryngology.
 Those fellows who choose a second year devote that year to advanced education or research.

-The Division’s physicians lecture nationally and internationally on pediatric otolaryngology, and have played prominent leadership roles in the field’s major academic societies including the American Society of Pediatric Otolaryngology.
+- Lectures: Our physicians lecture nationally and internationally on pediatric otolaryngology and have played prominent leadership roles in the field’s major academic societies, including the American Society of Pediatric Otolaryngology.

 - Publications: We publish four journals on quality measures of patient care.